“Vision will become the lens through which your baby will perceive and learn about the various properties of the world.”

-Vision.
-It takes up 30% of our cortex, compared to 8% for touch and just 3% for hearing; each of the two optic nerves carrying information from the retina to the brain consist of millions of fibers.
+The vision takes up 30% of our cortex, compared to the 8% of touch and just the 3% of hearing.
+Each of the two optic nerves carrying information from the retina to the brain consist of millions of fibers.
 It is one of the most sophisticated aspects of human development.
-This development occurs so quickly, dominating the human sensory experience.
+This development occurs so quickly that is dominates the human sensory experience.
 This process is crucial and will become the lens through which your baby will perceive and learn about the various properties of the world.

 Early childhood visual experience does in fact have a long-lasting impact on perception and visual circuitry wired in the brain.
 Might this subtle difference influence whether this baby becomes an artist or a soccer player?
 It might!

 Eliot, L. (1999).
 What’s going on in there.
 How the brain and mind develop in the first five years of life, 237-239.